perfectomobile/examples/README.md

  <tr>
 <td>getDOM</td>
 <td>
-    This code showes how to to get the DOM object to your code.
+    This code shows how to get the DOM object to your code.
 </tr>
 </table>